Serving Forestland Owners in Southern New England for over 45 Years

 Hull Forest Products has received the EPA's Environmental Merit Award for helping to promote and preserve working forests.

 Are you a landowner looking for help with forest management or timber harvesting in Connecticut, Massachusetts, Rhode Island, or eastern New York?
-We provide forest management and timber harvesting services through our state licensed foresters and harvesters.
+We provide woodland management and timber harvesting services through our state licensed foresters and harvesters.

 The forestry division of Hull Forest Products manages over 30,000 acres of woodlands for clients ranging from small landowners to nonprofit organizations to municipal agencies.
 Our certified professional foresters help landowners understand their forestland, identify goals for their property, and achieve them.